AryaaSk/3D-Engine/Research/Pipeline.md

 # The Rendering Pipeline
 ## How an object is created and then drawn onto the screen
+*A constant theme of this is the order of operations, which is very important.
+For example if you translate an object and then rotate it, since I am using the Euler Rotation Matrix formula which rotates around the origin, the shape would be in a different position compared to if you rotated first and then translated.*

 ### Creating the Object:
 1. First the user creates a new object (I will use a box example), and gives it width, height and depth values.